jrusz/privategpt-container/Readme.md

-# Arch based container for running privateGPT
+# Container image for running privateGPT

 I've created a simple Containerfile for running [privateGPT](https://github.com/imartinez/privateGPT) on an NVIDIA GPU.
 Once